joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

   executable location = /usr/bin/ansible
   python version = 2.7.12 (default, Nov 12 2018, 14:36:49) [GCC 5.4.0 20160609]
 ```
-To verify Ansible can located the module, issue the `ansible-doc` command.
+Verify Ansible can located the module, issue the `ansible-doc` command.
 ```
 $ ansible-doc tetration_network_policy
 ```

 #### Create symbolic link for the Python Protocol Buffer library
+Creating a symbolic link provides a means to import the library and install multiple versions of the library.

 ```
 $ cd /usr/lib/python2.7/dist-packages